 6.2.
 A flexible bag impervious to crankcase gases and having a capacity of approximately five litres shall be connected to the dipstick hole.
 The bag shall be empty before each measurement.

 6.3.
 The bag shall be closed before each measurement.
-It shall be opened to the crankcase for five minutes for each condition of measurement prescribed in paragraph 3.2. above.
+It shall be opened to the crankcase for five minutes for each condition of measurement prescribed in paragraph 3.2. of this annex.

 6.4.
-The vehicle shall be deemed satisfactory if, in every condition of measurement defined in paragraph 3.2. above, no visible inflation of the bag occurs.
+The vehicle shall be deemed satisfactory if, in every condition of measurement defined in paragraph 3.2. of this annex , no visible inflation of the bag occurs.

 6.5.
 Remark

 6.5.1.
-If the structural layout of the engine is such that the test cannot be performed by the methods described in paragraphs 6.1. to 6.4. above, the measurements shall be effected by that method modified as follows:
+If the structural layout of the engine is such that the test cannot be performed by the methods described in paragraphs 6.1. to 6.4., the measurements shall be effected by that method modified as follows:

 6.5.2.
 Before the test, all apertures other than that required for the recovery of the gases shall be closed;

 6.5.3.
-The bag shall be placed on a suitable take-off which does not introduce any additional loss of pressure and is installed on the recycling circuit of the device directly at the engine-connection aperture.
+The bag shall be placed on a suitable take-off which does not introduce any additional loss of pressure and is installed on the recycling circuit of the device directly at the engine-connection aperture (see diagram below).

 Type III Test